-In Paul's letter to the Romans in chapter 5, he says that through Jesus Christ we have now received reconciliation.
+[10:07] We've received already the peace of personal reconciliation with God forever.
+In Paul's letter to the Romans in chapter 5, he says that through Jesus Christ, we have now received reconciliation.

-And Peter tells us in this verse in front of us that it is because of the perfect substitution of Jesus' death, once for all, for our sins that we've received it.
+And Peter tells us in this verse in front of us that it is because of the perfect substitution of Jesus' death, once for all, for our sins, that we've received it.

-[26:19] Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh.
+Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh.

-Only through this substitution, only through this great exchange of Jesus' death for ours can we be brought to God.
+Only through this substitution, only through this great exchange of Jesus' death for ours, can we be brought to God, that is, to peace and to reconciliation with him.

-That is, to peace and to reconciliation with him.
-The Bible is very clear.
-God is holy.
-God is just.
-He is holy, right, righteous.
+The Bible's very clear, God is holy, God is just, he is holy, right, righteous.
 And that means that what is unholy and unrighteous, unright, cannot come near him.

-Psalm 24 says, who shall stand in the holy place?
-That is, who can come into God's close presence?
-He gives the answer.
-Only he whose hands are clean and whose heart is pure.

-Who doesn't lift up his soul to what is false.
-Who does not swear deceitfully.
+Psalm 24 says, who shall stand in the holy place, that is, who can come into God's close presence?
+He gives the answer, only he whose hands are clean and whose heart is pure, who doesn't lift up his soul to what is false, who does not swear deceitfully.

 Does that describe you?
-Does it describe anyone you know?

-[27:26] Who's never done anything wrong with your hands or your lips or even the thoughts inside your head?
-I certainly know it doesn't describe me.
-That's one thing I know.
+Does it describe anyone you know, who's never done anything wrong with your hands or your lips or even the thoughts inside your head?

-The Bible certainly has a clear verdict.
-It says this, none is righteous.
-No, not one.
-All have turned aside.
-All have sinned and lack the glory of God.
+I certainly know it doesn't describe me, that's one thing I know.
+The Bible certainly has a clear verdict, says this, none is righteous, no, not one.
+All have turned aside, all have sinned and lack the glory of God.

-So none, therefore, can know God's nearer presence.
-God's perfect peace.
-But the Bible says that God has done, through Jesus Christ, what no human being could ever do for themselves.
+So none therefore can know God's nearer presence, God's perfect peace.
+But the Bible says that God has done through Jesus Christ what no human being could ever do for themselves.

 He has declared righteous, right, those who are unrighteous in his sight.
-Therefore, those who believe and trust in Jesus Christ are right in God's sight.

-And therefore, they can be brought back into fellowship with him, into peace.
+Therefore, those who believe and trust in Jesus Christ are right in God's sight, and therefore they can be brought back into fellowship with him, into peace.

+[12:50] peace.
 We have peace with God who brings us to himself through Jesus in personal reconciliation.

-[28:39] That's what Peter says here.
-And he describes how it happens.
-It happens by the perfect substitution of Jesus' death for our sins.
+That's what Peter says here, and he describes how it happens.

+It happens by the perfect substitution of Jesus' death for our sins, the perfect gift.
-The perfect gift.
 He, the righteous one, takes the punishment of our unrighteousness.

+peace.
 And it's a substitute so perfect and so powerful, as Paul says in Romans 5, that we have now peace with God through our Lord Jesus Christ.

-Through him, we have access into the grace in which we now stand.
-Or as Paul says, writing to Corinthians, for our sake, God made him who knew no sin to be sin, so that in him we might become the righteousness of God.
+Through him we have access into the grace in which we now stand.
+Or as Paul says right into Corinthians, for our sake God made him who knew no sin to be sin, so that in him we might become the righteousness of God.